Investor Due Diligence: Five Major Issues Investors Want to Discuss with Startups

 The bottom line: Have the mindset of an investor, because the biggest investor in your startup is you.

 The bottom line is this: if you know what investors are looking for and understand the basis of their concerns, and you make sure that you incorporate those philosophies into your startup early on, you may able to avoid some of the legal pitfalls startups run into that make them ineligible for investment later on.
 It's important to remember that the investor is asking questions because they want to make sure your business is sound, sustainable, and profitable; you should be asking those same questions of our own business.
 After all, the biggest investor in your business is you!

-If you haven't already, take our Due Diligence Quiz and see if you're ready to start answering the tough questions about your small business.
 We not only help startups get buttoned-up for investors, but have also advised many investors about the startups they were considering making an investment in.
 We can speak to what both sides of due diligence dance is like.
 If you'd like to take advantage of our services, please call us at (336) 582-0040.